cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 ![:scale 75%](img/core-k8s-architecture.svg)

-CloudBees Core on Kubernetes
+CloudBees CI on Kubernetes

 ???
-They dynamic provisioning of Masters provided by CB Core on K8s makes it easy to provide a Jenkins instance for every team.
+They dynamic provisioning of Masters provided by CloudBees CI on K8s makes it easy to provide a Jenkins instance for every team.
 * **Less downtime:** Liveness and readiness for Masters and Operations Center thanks to Kubernetes Stateful Sets
 * **Ephemeral agents:** Agents are containers deployed on a K8s pod.
 They are created and destroyed during pipeline run
 * **Kubernetes agent templates:** Templates can be defined for K8s Pod based agents, shared with the whole cluster or defined at the team level.